 - i.
 Having a required partner program staff person, or a required partner's contractor staff, physically present at the comprehensive one-stop center; - ii.
 Having a staff member from a different required partner physically present at the comprehensive one-stop center and cross-trained to provide information and services on behalf of another required partner; and - iii.
 Establishing a direct linkage to program staff who can provide meaningful information and services through ondemand technology.
 (Appendix Item I provides a required checklist to assure compliance when delivering services via direct linkage technology.) - h.
 Required checklist for service delivery via direct linkage: In conjunction with negotiating each required partner's commitment to specific service delivery methods, required partner staff familiar with the partner's direct linkage service delivery procedures must complete the "Required Checklist for Local Partner Service Delivery via Direct Linkage" provided as Appendix I to these guidelines. - i.
-The checklist will be submitted by April 15 to the lead MOU negotiator in the local area by each required partner that plans to use direct linkage as a service delivery method (as described in Section 5 of these guidelines). - Example 5.
-Example 5.
-Example 5.
-Example 5.
-Example 6.
-Example 6. - ii.iii.
+The checklist will be submitted by April 15 to the lead MOU negotiator in the local area by each required partner that plans to use direct linkage as a service delivery method (as described in Section 5 of these guidelines). - ii.
+Completed checklists may be requested and viewed by State-level review teams during remediation periods in local areas when partners have not yet reached agreement on the MOU. - iii.
 The required checklist will be available on the WIOA Implementation portal as a fillable document. - i.
 Identification of referral methods: Required partners will negotiate and describe in the MOU specific methods to refer participants between the one-stop operator and the required partners in the local area.
-These methods must encompass specific arrangements to assure thatdetail the customer's needs, identify the services to meet those needs, and establish a communications protocol for tracking referrals between required partners.
+These methods must detail the customer's needs, identify the services to meet those needs, and establish a communications protocol for tracking referrals between required partners.
 The referral process must ensure universal access for individuals with barriers to employment, including individuals with disabilities, can access available services. - j.
 Identification of the role of the one-stop operator: The MOU must describe the role of the one-stop operator for each applicable service location.
 The role of the one-stop operator must comply with requirements specified in 20 CFR Parts 678.620, 678.625 and 678.630 and in Illinois State policy.